JuliaLang/Juleps/Formatting.md

 ### Output to string

-The user wants to output a Julia `String` object, similar to `string`/`@sprintf` behaviour.
+The user wants to output a Julia `String` object, similar to current `@sprintf` behaviour.
 In this case, we want to avoid the intermediate allocations of the results of `stringformat`.
 Ideally we would want this to lower to something like

     io = IOBuffer()
     print(io, "π is approximately ")